devlenni/Discord-NFT-Whitelist-Bot/README.md

 This Bot have modules like:

-AIO Monitor - Monitors all Servers and Channels for Games and Giveaways Bio Changer - Changes Bio
+AIO Monitor - Monitors all Servers and Channels for Games and Giveaways\n Bio Changer - Changes Bio
 Chat Bot - Automatically reply or send messages in chat Giveaway Checker - Check if you won a giveaway